 In addition to these projects, he regularly presents at conferences and provides workshops to schools, boards, and faculties around the country.
 (For a list of upcoming and past presentations, click here).
-Among the topics he regularly supports, coaches, and educates educators in are Deeper Learning, Assessing Higher Order Thinking, Data-Informed Decision Making, Project-Based Learning (for which he has had”train the trainer training” with Buck Institute for Education), Creating Innovative Students, and Non-Cognitive Assessment.
+Among the topics he regularly supports, coaches, and educates educators upon are Deeper Learning, Assessing Higher Order Thinking, Data-Informed Decision Making, Project-Based Learning (for which he has had”train the trainer training” with Buck Institute for Education), Creating Innovative Students, and Non-Cognitive Assessment.

 Jonathan holds degrees from Harvard University (BA, Government, cum laude); Starr King School for the Ministry (M.Div., Unitarian ministry preparation); and the University of San Francisco School of Education (MA, Private School Administration).
 Jonathan is a graduate of the Sidwell Friends School (DC), and attended Milton Academy (MA) in middle school.